 The company’s net loss improved by 51 percent during the first quarter of 2023, clocking in at $59.4 million, compared to $121.1 million the previous quarter.
 In February 2023, it announced an unspecified number of layoffs in conjunction with plans to raise $90 million from existing investors.

-Offerpad still trails in terms of its physical footprint in the iBuyer space compared to rival Opendoor, which operates in nearly twice as many markets and generates about four times as much transaction volume.
-But it can’t be denied that Offerpad is still growing rapidly — it opened in seven new markets in 2021 and is committed to a goal of launching in a total of 15 markets over the course of 2021 and 2022.
-The iBuyer is also planning to launch soon in three different California markets: Riverside, San Bernardino and Sacramento.
+Offerpad still trails in terms of its physical footprint in the iBuyer space compared to rival Opendoor, which operates in nearly twice as many markets and, at the market’s height, generated about four times as much transaction volume.
+But it can’t be denied that Offerpad is still growing steadily — it opened in five new markets over the course of 2022.

-For real estate agents looking to enter the iBuyer market or merely up their iBuyer game, Offerpad could be a smart choice in a partner.
+For real estate agents looking to enter the iBuyer market or merely up their iBuyer game, Offerpad remains a stable choice as a partner.
 Here’s what agents who want to work with the iBuyer should know.

 Table of Contents